-Key to a successful mobile data offloading strategy is ease of use as well as a seamless user experience, which means that end-user interaction should be minimized while, at the same time, security is maximized.
-SIM-based authentication is a very powerful tool for achieving these goals.
-This is the method whereby mobile/cellular devices that utilize a SIM card use the same SIM card to authenticate the device for use in a Wi-Fi network.
+Key to a successful mobile data offloading strategy is ease of use with a seamless and secure user experience.
+SIM-based authentication is a powerful tool for achieving these goals.
+This is the method whereby mobile/cellular devices that have a SIM card use the same SIM card to authenticate the device for the Wi-Fi service.
+Users will just securely fly on to the Wi-Fi network.

-By utilizing the Aptilo SAS, the existing mobile infrastructure can be reused independent of HLR/HSS vendor and regardless of system generation.
+By using our vendor-agnostic solution, you can use the existing mobile infrastructure independent of HLR/HSS vendor and regardless of system generation.